 Strawberry picking season in Massachusetts is in the month of June.
 This is a fun outdoors activity to do with your kids.
-As with most things with kids, setting the right expectations for strawberry picking is key.
-Here are the tips you need to make your next strawberry picking experience fun.
+As with most things with kids, setting the right expectations before you go strawberry picking is key.
+Here are the best tips you need to make your next strawberry picking experience fun for everyone.

 As an Amazon Associate I earn from qualifying purchases.